vruusmann/openscoring.io/_posts/2023-12-20-upgrading_sklearn_decision_tree.md

 import sys

-X, y = load_iris(return_X_y = True)

 # Use the first command-line argument as the name of the pickle file
 classifier = _pkl_load(sys.argv[1])

+X, _ = load_iris(return_X_y = True)

 y_proba = classifier.predict_proba(X)
 print(y_proba)
 ```

-The most straightforward and authoritative validation is to conduct a prediction using the legacy model and upgraded model based on the same input data, and verify that results are identical.
-Here, "identical" should be construed as full numerical equivalence - identity of all 14 to 16 digits.
+The most straightforward and authoritative way of verifying the upgrade is to use models for prediction.
+The legacy model and the upgraded model should yield identical results when inputted with the same testing dataset(s).
+Here, the word "identical" should be construed as full numerical equivalence - all approximately 14 to 16 significant digits must match.

-Note that the predictions must be conducted independently.
+It should be noted that the predictions need to be made separately.
-For example, using the "classifier.pkl" in Scikit-Learn <= 1.2.2, and afterwards using the "classifier-upgraded.pkl" file in Scikit-Learn >= 1.3.0.
+For example, first using the `classifier.pkl` file in Scikit-Learn <= 1.2.2, and afterwards using the `classifier-upgraded.pkl` file in Scikit-Learn >= 1.3.0.
-There is no point trying to load the two files in a single instance of Python, because deserializing one of the two will always fail due to incompatible Scikit-Learn versions.
+Any attempts to load these two pickle files into one and the same Python environment are guaranteed to fail.

 ## Conclusions ##

-In this blog post, we demonstrated in detail how to upgrade a legacy decision tree model to one compatible with the latest Scikit-Learn version.
+This blog post demonstrates how to upgrade a legacy decision tree model to the latest version.
-For all intents and purposes, the upgraded model is indistinguishable from a newly trained model (i.e. a casual observer won't be able to tell the difference between the upgraded model and a newly trained model).
+For all practical intents and purposes, the upgraded model is indistinguishable from any newly trained model.

-Reversing this process (i.e. deleting `missing_go_to_left` from the `Tree.nodes` attribute) would allow us to downgrade decision tree models to the legacy version.
-While this reverse application is rare, it is good to know that it is technically possible and relatively easy.
+By reversing the process (ie. by deleting the `missing_go_to_left` field from the `Tree.nodes` attribute), it is possible to downgrade a latest decision tree model to the legacy representation.
+This is rarely needed, but it is good to know that the option is there.

-Besides standalone decision tree models, the same upgrade/downgrade procedure can also be applied to decision tree ensemble models, such as `RandomForestClassifier`, `GradientBoostingClassifier`, and others.
+After minor tweaking, the same upgrade/downgrade workflow will also be applicable to decision tree ensemble models (eg. `RandomForestClassifier` and `GradientBoostingClassifier` classes).
-For this we would need to adjust the above Python code to export and modify a list of `tree_state` objects instead of the single `tree_state` object above.
+The idea is to extract and modify a list of `tree_state` objects instead of a single `tree_state` object.